 ESMA has stipulated that ISO 20022 is the only format in which the NCAs (National Competent Authorities) will accept MiFID II transactions reports.
 Therefore, the XML format provided by ISO 20022 is used as the output format for MiFID II transaction reports that are processed by the eRR Process.

 The MiFID II mapping is specified in the attached file “EFET_eRR_v_2_1a_cross-reference_MiFID.xlsx”.
+Note: not included in draft version.

 For some fields, the MiFID II cross-reference table refers to the mappings described in the EMIR cross-reference table.
 This way it is ensured that the mappings for both regimes stay consistent, where this is appropriate.